Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 ## Declaration

 A keen observer may also notice that this means the Power-Assert compiler plugin now needs to be applied to function declarations as well.
-To provide the `CallExplanation` from the call-site to the `@PowerAssert` annotated function, the Power-Assert compiler plugin must generate a synthetic copy of the annotated function which has an additional parameter of type `() -> CallExplanation`.
-This allows Power-Assert to transform the call-site and provide this data structure.
+To provide a `CallExplanation` to the `@PowerAssert` annotated function, the Power-Assert compiler plugin must generate a synthetic copy of the annotated function which has an additional parameter of type `() -> CallExplanation`.
+This allows Power-Assert to transform the call-site and provide a `CallExplanation` instance.

 Details on this `CallExplanation` [transformation by the Power-Assert compiler plugin](#function-declarations) will be explored later in this proposal.